Persistence for Circle Valued Maps: Introduction

 \section{Introduction}

 Data analysis provides plenty of scenarios where one ends up with a nice space, most often a simplicial complex, a smooth manifold, or a stratified space equipped with a real valued or a circle valued map.
-The persistence theory, introduced in~\cite{ELZ02} and refined in~\cite{ZC05}, provides a great tool for analyzing real valued maps in terms of topological invariants.
+The persistence theory, introduced in~\cite{ELZ02}, provides a great tool for analyzing real valued maps with the help of homology.
 Similar theory for circle valued maps has not yet been developed in the literature.
 The work in~\cite{SJ} brings the concept of circle valued maps in the context of persistence by deriving a circle valued map for a given data using the existing persistence theory.
 In contrast, we develop a persistence theory for circle valued maps.

-One place where circle valued maps appear naturally is the area of vector fields.
-The measurements in the dynamics described by a curl free vector field can be interpreted as $1$-cocycles which are intimately connected to circle valued maps as we show later in this paper.
-Consequently, a notion of persistence for circle valued maps also provides a notion of persistence for $1$-cocycles.
-In summary, persistence theory for circle valued maps promises to play the role for vector fields as does the standard persistence theory for the scalar fields.
+One place where circle valued maps appear naturally is the area of dynamics of vector fields.
+Many dynamics are described by vector fields which admit a minimizing action (in mathematical terms a Lyapunov closed one form).
+Such actions can be interpreted as $1$- cocycles which are intimately connected to circle valued maps as shown in~\cite{BD10}.
+Consequently, a notion of persistence for circle valued maps also provides a notion of persistence for $1$-cocycles which appear in some data analysis problems~\cite{JLY,YY}.
+In summary, persistence theory for circle valued maps promises to play the role for some vector fields as does the standard persistence theory for the scalar fields~\cite{CEH07,CEH09,ELZ02,ZC05}.

-One of the main concepts of the persistence theory is the notion of {\em bar codes}~\cite{ZC05}--invariants that characterize a scalar map at the homology level.
-We show that circle valued maps, when characterized at homology level, require a new invariant called {\em Jordan cells} in addition to the bar codes.
-We describe these invariants using quiver representation theory which has been used in~\cite{CSD09} to develop zigzag persistence.
-The standard persistence~\cite{ELZ02,ZC05} which we refer as {\em sublevel persistence} deals with sublevel sets.
-The notion when extended to {\em level sets}~\cite{CSD09,DW07} provides what we refer to as {\em level persistence}.
-The zigzag persistence provides complete invariants (bar codes) for level persistence using representation theory for linear quivers.
-It turns out that representation theory of cyclic quivers provides the complete invariants for persistence of the circle valued maps.
+One of the main concepts of the persistence theory is the notion of {\em bar codes}~\cite{ZC05}--invariants that characterize a real valued map at the homology level.
+The angle (circle) valued maps, when characterized at homology level, require a new invariant called {\em Jordan cells} in addition to the refinement of the bar codes into four types.